apache/datafusion/README.md

   automatic join reordering, expression coercion, and more.
 - Permissive Apache 2.0 License, Apache Software Foundation governance
-- Written in [Rust](https://www.rust-lang.org/), a modern system language with development producticity similar to Java or golang, the performance of C++, and [loved by programmers everywhere](https://insights.stackoverflow.com/survey/2021#technology-most-loved-dreaded-and-wanted).
+- Written in [Rust](https://www.rust-lang.org/), a modern system language with development productivity similar to Java or Golang, the performance of C++, and [loved by programmers everywhere](https://insights.stackoverflow.com/survey/2021#technology-most-loved-dreaded-and-wanted).

 ## Use Cases